Frequently Asked Questions (FAQs)

 Is health insurance offered?

-In lieu of health insurance, Marquette University offers a supplemental stipend which can be used toward health insurance premiums.
+In lieu of health insurance, Marquette University offers a supplemental stipend to fully funded students which can be used toward health insurance premiums.

 More information about graduate assistant and fellow supplemental stipends can be found on the Graduate School's website.